-The Navajo perceived that living to an old age was a sign of a life well lived, thus ensuring that the soul would be born again.
-Alternatively, they felt that if a tribe member died of sudden illness, suicide or violence, a “Chindi, or destructive ghost could cause trouble for the family of the deceased.
-After life rituals could last for several days with careful thought given to foods and herbs chosen for the celebration, a reflection on how the deceased lived their life.
+The Navajo perceived that living to old age was a sign of a life well-lived, thus ensuring that the soul would be born again.
+Alternatively, they felt that if a tribe member died of sudden illness, suicide, or violence, a “Chindi, or destructive ghost, could cause trouble for the deceased’s family.
+Afterlife rituals could last for several days, with careful thought given to foods and herbs chosen for the celebration, reflecting how the deceased lived their life.
 Common herbs used by the Navajo included Broom Snake Weed, Soap Weed, and Utah Juniper.

-Many tribes who had been converted to Catholicism, also celebrated All Souls’ Day, each November 1st, which celebrates the dead.
-Many believe, that on that day, the spirits return to visit family and friends.
-In preparation various tribes would prepare food and decorate their homes with ears of corn as blessings for the dead.
+Many tribes who had been converted to Catholicism also celebrated All Souls’ Day, each November 1st, which celebrates the dead.
+Many believe that the spirits return to visit family and friends on that day.
+In preparation, various tribes would prepare food and decorate their homes with ears of corn as blessings for the dead.

-Green Corn Festivals – Also called the Green Corn Ceremonies, this both a celebration and religious ceremony, primarily practiced by the peoples of the Eastern Woodlands and the Southeastern tribes including the Creek, Cherokee, Seminole, Yuchi, Iroquois, and others.
-The ceremony typically coincides in the late summer and is tied to the ripening of the corn crops.
-Marked with dancing, feasting, fasting and religious observations, the ceremony usually lasts for three days.
-Activities varied from tribe to tribe, but the common thread is that the corn was not to be eaten until the Great Spirit has been given his proper thanks.
+Green Corn Festivals – Also called the Green Corn Ceremonies, this is both a celebration and religious ceremony primarily practiced by the peoples of the Eastern Woodlands and the Southeastern tribes, including the Creek, Cherokee, Seminole, Yuchi, Iroquois, and others.
+The ceremony typically coincides with the late summer and is tied to the ripening of the corn crops.
+Marked with dancing, feasting, fasting, and religious observations, the ceremony usually lasts for three days.
+Activities varied from tribe to tribe, but the common thread is that the corn would not be eaten until the Great Spirit was given his proper thanks.
 During the event, tribal members give thanks for the corn, rain, sun, and a good harvest.
 Some tribes even believe that they were made from corn by the Great Spirits.
 The Green Corn Festival is also a religious renewal, with various religious ceremonies.
 During this time, some tribes hold council meetings where many of the previous year’s minor problems or crimes are forgiven.
-Others also signify the event as the time of year when youth come of age and babies are given their names.
-Severaltribes incorporate ball games and tournaments in the event.
+Others also signify the event as the time of year when youth come of age, and babies are given their names.
+Several tribes incorporate ball games and tournaments in the event.
 Cleansing and purifying activities often occur, including cleaning out homes, burning waste, and drinking emetics to purify the body.
-At the end of each day of the festival, feasts are held to celebrate the good harvest.
+At the end of each festival day, feasts are held to celebrate the good harvest.
 Green Corn festivals are still practiced today by many different native peoples of the Southeastern Woodland Culture.

 Healing Rituals – Symbolic healing rituals and ceremonies were often held to bring participants into harmony with themselves, their tribe, and their environment.
-Ceremonies were used to help groups of people return to harmony; but, large ceremonies were generally not used for individual healing.
-Varying widely from tribe to tribe, some tribes, such as the Sioux and Navajo used a medicine wheel, a sacred hoop, and would sing and dance in ceremonies that might last for days.
+Ceremonies were used to help groups of people return to harmony, but large ceremonies were generally not used for individual healing.
+Varying widely from tribe to tribe, some tribes, such as the Sioux and Navajo, used a medicine wheel and a sacred hoop and would sing and dance in ceremonies that might last for days.